-- 19.05 The regional transportation system shall be developed in general accordance with Map 12. - 19.06 No direct access shall be approved from the Plan area to Stoney Trail or Highway 1 unless otherwise determined to be necessary by the Province and County. - 19.07 The County shall collaborate with the City of Calgary and Alberta Transportation and Economic Corridors to identify future east/west collectors (corridors) through the Plan area.
+- 20.05 The regional transportation system shall be developed in general accordance with Map 12 and the Freeway and Access Location Designation Order of the Highway Development and Protection Act. - 20.06 No expansion of existing connections or addition of new connections to provincial highways shall be constructed, unless otherwise determined by the County and Province as a necessity to support growth within the Plan area. - 20.07 The County shall collaborate with the City of Calgary and Alberta Transportation and Economic Corridors to identify future east/west collectors (corridors) through the Plan area.

-- 19.08 The County encourages and supports opportunities to connect to a regional public/private transportation system when deemed feasible based on growth of the Plan area.
-Development of such a system shall consider design standards, costs associated with upgrading the road network, and long-term operation and maintenance requirements. - 19.09 Where required, conceptual schemes shall be designed to accommodate existing and/or potential changes in access to the Provincial transportation network, as identified on Map 12, and identify the land required for future highway interchange.
+- The County encourages and supports opportunities to connect to a regional public/private transportation system when deemed feasible based on growth of the Plan area.
+Development of such a system shall consider design standards, costs associated with upgrading the road network, and long-term operation and maintenance requirements. - 20.09 Where required, conceptual schemes shall be designed to accommodate existing and/or potential changes in access to the Provincial transportation network, as identified on Map 12, and identify the land required for future highway interchange.